sheymanidze/Team-Profile-Generator/README.md

 # Comments

   More questions regarding team members can be added in order to have fuller profiles.
 Links for the parts that team members are working on can be added in order to have quick access to their work.
+More restictions and if statement will be added that will lead to more tests will be applied.
 Design can be adjusted based on the companies’ colors.
 More tests can be added that include more specifications.